gsgolba/FROG_2.0/README.md

   1. Connect a spectrometer
   2. Connect a motor
   3. Set step size and step width
+  4. Set averaging
-  4. Ensure the step width does not go past the physical range of the motor
+  5. Ensure the step width does not go past the physical range of the motor
      * for example: if the motor is homed and in position 0, no scan width will work for frogging as the motor cannot move any further back to initiate the scan
 * FROG with FROG button
   * The motor will move backwards by one full scan width and then begin scanning, moving by the inputted step size.
 Will finish after moving one full scan width past the original location (time 0) and will return to original location when FROG scan is finished